wlough/C-GLASS/README.md

 ### Adding new parameters

-simcore comes with it's own parameter initialization tool, `configure_simcore.exe`, which is installed automatically along with the simcore binary using CMake.
+C-GLASS comes with it's own parameter initialization tool, `configure_C-GLASS.exe`, which is installed automatically along with the C-GLASS binary using CMake.
 The configurator makes it easy to add new parameters to the simulation without mucking around in the source code.
 Just add your new parameter to `config/default_config.yaml` file using the following format:

 ```
 new_parameter_name: [default_parameter_value, parameter_type]